Fern Creek High School: A Tradition Unlike Any Other School in Louisville

-Fern Creek High School is proud of its rich history as a community school, educating thousands of students and generations or families.
+Fern Creek High School is proud of its rich history as a community school, educating thousands of students and generations of families.
 Fern Creek opened its doors in 1923 with a total enrollment of 25 students in the freshman and sophomore classes as the first high school in Jefferson County.
 The school was a one-story red brick structure on the corner of Fern Creek and Ferndale Roads and contained four rooms.
-The first graduating class of 1926 had only six students.
+The first graduating class of 1926 had only six students

-The class of 1927 had 15 students, and each class had its own colors.
+The Class of 1927 had 15 students, and each class had its own colors.
 This second graduating class chose blue and white as their colors.
 Enrollment had grown so much that a second floor (a principal's office, a library, and four more classrooms) had to be added.

 By 1929, a gym (that would also serve as an auditorium) and four new classrooms were completed.
 In 1932, the colors black and gold were adopted as Fern Creek's colors, and in 1936 the student body chose the present-day colors of orange and black and the fight song.
-(Our school crest remains black and gold today to honor those original colors.)
+(Our school crest remains black and gold today to honor those original colors).

 In the '60s, even more space was needed, resulting in double sessions.
 In 1973, the original school building (now called the Annex) that had served as Fern Creek High School for more than 40 years was torn down.
 In 1974, construction of a new facility was completed, which gave Fern Creek High School and Junior High School the capacity to house 2,500 students.